-As a former volunteer for the Trust and carer for a family member who used many of Pennine Care’s services I am passionate about the quality and range of services Pennine Care delivers.
+I am also an independent member of Greater Manchester Joint Audit Panel (police and crime).
+As a former volunteer for the Trust and carer for a family member who used many of Pennine Care’s services, I’m passionate about the quality of services Pennine Care delivers.

-I will bring enthusiasm, an open mind and a keen eye for detail and I will ensure Oldham has a governor who is not afraid of challenging or asking difficult questions.
+I will continue to use the knowledge and understanding I have gained to uphold the interests of the people of Oldham.
+I bring enthusiasm, an open mind and a keen eye for detail and I will fully participate as an active Governor who is supportive of the Trust but not afraid of challenging or asking difficult questions.

 I enjoy working with and listening to people, and will strive to ensure Oldham residents know the Trust’s services and how to access them.